STEM Alliance & Scientix & T³ Europe & Texas Instruments Webinar Mini Series

 Designing & Coding

 With Python coding in combination with a microcontroller, you can easily bring the basics of physical computing into the classroom and let students interact with the real world.
 Physical computing motivates students to explore and to get a notion of scientific concepts as light, sound, heat, … Students will be able to design feedback and control systems, to get data out an experiment, to analyze the data and to decide on the appropriate actions to be taken.
-One of the examples which will be demonstrated is a Pet Car Alarm.
+One of the examples demonstrated is a Pet Car Alarm.

 Koen is responsible for teachers' training and educational content at Texas Instruments for The Netherlands and Flanders.
 He has been connected to the Math department of the Hasselt University and author of activities and books about the value to technology in Learning and Teaching Mathematics.